Best Narrative Design Tools for Game Developers (2026): 6 Picks

 - Clean, readable markup syntax designed for writers

-- Powerful features: knots, diverts, conditional text, tunnels, threads, and lists
+- Knots, diverts, conditional text, tunnels, threads and lists

-- Unreal Engine support via Inkpot (C++ runtime by The Chinese Room) and InkCPP
+- Unreal Engine support via Inkpot (open-source C++ runtime by The Chinese Room), which targets UE 5.7+

 - Godot support via godot-ink (C#) and inkgd (pure GDScript)